 Attract More Talent

 People want to know that the culture of the company they are applying to embraces diversity; enhancing this will attract more talent your way.
+It's somewhat of a ripple effect.
 When you hire people from diverse backgrounds, you open the door to even more diverse candidates and talent pools.

 By positioning the culture of your company as one that embraces people from many different backgrounds, you will be able to appeal to a wide variety of talent.
 Especially talent you may not have even realized you were searching for.